New Plymouth on a Budget

 8. Check Out the Many Events Happening in the City

 There are many New Plymouth attractions worth doing, but there are also many events!
 With such a prominent art and culture scene, no wonder New Plymouth has so many events!
 Annual events worth checking out at the Festival of Lights in Pukekura Park through December and January, the WOMAD Festival in March, the Get Up Festival during the Taranaki Anniversary, and much more!

 Location: All over the city.

 9. Take a Stroll Down Te Henui Walkway

 In the shadow of the Coastal Walkway, only the locals seem to take advantage of this river walk easily accessible from the city centre.
 You can even team the Te Henui Walkway with the Coastal Walkway.
 From the coastal walkway, take the Te Henui Walkway all the way to Durham Avenue in the south or make it into a loop walk by crossing over the bridge at Cumberland Street and returning down the other side of the river.
 The Te Henui Walkway takes around two hours to complete.

 Location: There are multiple access points to the walkway, but most people start from the Coastal Walkway.

-10. Visit, fish or paddleboard at Lake Rotomanu
+10. Visit, Fish or Paddleboard at Lake Rotomanu

+The last entry of our list of budget New Plymouth activities is Lake Rotomanu.
 A worthy stop on the Coastal Walkway or an exclusive visit all in itself, Lake Rotomanu gives some awesome views of Mt Taranaki on a clear day.
 Hire some fishing gear or a stand-up paddleboard from the hire stores in the city and you have a day of lake fun right here!

 Location: Access is from Clemow Road or just off the Coastal Walkway near the Te Rewa Rewa Bridge.